The Principles of Luxury: Tradition Meets Innovation

 4. Integration with Augmented Reality (AR)

 AR technology is transforming the luxury shopping experience.
-Consider digitally putting on a Louis Vuitton bag and seeing how it appears in your own house.
+Imagine virtually trying on a Louis Vuitton bag and seeing how it looks on you, not while in a store but from the comfort of your own home.
 This degree of involvement heightens the perception of exclusivity while making luxury shopping more convenient and immersive.

 Model Wearing High-fashion Sunglasses